 Wondering where to stay in Krabi?
 Thailand has no shortages of gorgeous destinations, and one of the best ones is Krabi.
 It’s an exotic vacation spot like no other with its natural gorgeousness is not to be underestimated, any visitor can surely tell you about Krabi’s breathtaking scenery.
 Due to Krabi’s location in southern Thailand, the climate is perfect, and the landscape is filled with pristine sandy beaches, turquoise waters, fascinating jungles, and general beauty all around.

-Where to stay in Krabi Thailand - Contents
+Where to stay in Krabi [2020 Guide For First Time Visitors] - Contents

 Where to stay in Krabi

 Krabi is not a small place, and while it has numerable hotels and accommodations, it can get a bit tricky to understand just which area is most suited for you.
 It’s important to know that generally, it is not as crowded as larger places like Phuket, at least as relaxing as Koh Samui, and on top of that, it’s easily reached from Bangkok by air – the flight takes less than an hour and a half.

 Where to stay in Krabi - Ao Nang

 The de facto most popular tourist destination in Krabi, Ao Nang is a tourist resort town with an amazing ambience, scenery, and charm.
 The past few years the town’s seen quite a bit of development, so now it has numerous modern amenities and it’s become the main place to go in all of Krabi.